hphelion/documentation/plugins.teamcity.md

 HP TeamCity Plugin for HP Helion Public Cloud
 =============================

-HP has developed an HP Helion Public Cloud plug in for TeamCity CI/CD server.
+HP has developed an HP Helion Public Cloud plugin for TeamCity CI/CD server.
 The plugin provides implementation of TeamCity’s Cloud API and allows creation of virtual build agent on-demand in HP Helion Public Cloud.

 Please download the latest version of the [HP TeamCity Plugin for HP Helion Public Cloud](http://www.jetbrains.com/teamcity/plugins/)!